Compare Keyword SERP Similarity in Bulk with Python

 - Pipe in search volume and other metrics

-- Use Value SERP instead of SERP API
+- Use Value SERP instead of SERPApi

-- Compare SERP features in each keyword SERP
+- Compare SERP features across keyword SERPs

-- Sort dataframe by score values
+- Sort the dataframe by score values

 If you’re into SERP analysis, see my other tutorial on calculating readability scores.

-Now get out there and try it out!
-Follow me on Twitter and let me know your Python SEO applications and ideas!
+Now try it out!
+Follow me on Twitter and let me know your Python SEO applications and ideas.

 SERP Similarity FAQ